This story was originally published and last updated .

 Some malicious apps display full-screen advertisements, even if you have another application open.
 Thankfully, it is incredibly easy to figure out where these come from.
-Whenever they appear, just open the Recents/multi-tasking view (the screen where it shows all the apps currently running) and check which app is at the top of the stack/highlighted.
+Whenever they appear, just open the Recents/multi-tasking view (the screen that shows all the apps currently running) and check which app is at the top of the stack/highlighted.

 Push notifications containing ads are pretty common, but thankfully, they're usually easy to get rid of.
 On any phone running Android 5.0 Lollipop or higher, just press down on the notification to see which app it came from.
 Most of the time, the app name is already visible at the top of the alert, but some apps hide that detail.